20+ Restaurants With Creative Outdoor Dining Setups For NYC Families to Enjoy

 When we first published this piece, we featured 13 such spots, and now our list tops 20 family-friendly restaurants.
 We found creative outdoor dining setups in each of the five boroughs, where, in addition to warming up and replenishing, you may even discover a favorite new eatery to enjoy in your own backyard for years to come.

-You can find more great family-friendly restaurant picks in our Restaurant Guide, and remember, these venues have faced a pandemic roller-coaster in 2020, so tip generously.
+You can find more great family-friendly restaurant picks in our Restaurant Guide, and remember, these venues have faced a pandemic roller-coaster, so tip generously.
 If you prefer to stay in, consider ordering takeout or delivery instead from a local restaurant.

-Editor's note: Keep in mind, COVID cases have been steadily rising in New York City.
-While we are trying to promote safer activities that occur outdoors or with social distancing guidelines in place, please keep your family and others safe by always wearing a mask and maintaining an appropriate distance.
+Editor's Note: While we are trying to promote safer activities that occur outdoors or with social distancing guidelines in place, please keep your family and others safe by always wearing a mask and maintaining an appropriate distance.

 Many restaurants require reservations for their outdoor dining tables.
 Waitstaff and restaurant employees must wear masks at all times, while patrons ages 2 and up must wear masks whenever they are not seated at the table.
 You may be given single-use menus or be asked to use your phone to peruse the menu.
 Credit card payments may be required to minimize contact.

 It's a good idea to visit each restaurant's website before stepping out to review any specific guidelines, too, and definitely bundle up.
 While these outdoor dining setups help, they don't quite manage to replicate the magic of indoor heating.

 Enjoy a breathtaking view of the Empire State Building from the dining igloos at the 230 Fifth Rooftop.

 1. 230 Fifth Rooftop – Midtown